mvgorp/Getting-and-Cleaning-Data-Course-Project/README.md

 2. the main program

 ######1.
 Function buildSensordata
-This function rhas one parameter type that can have the value "train" or "test".
+This function has one parameter **type** that can have the value "train" or "test".
 Based on this type, the function will read the related data, features, activities and subjects and combines all into one dataset.

 ######2.
 Main program